raphael251/raphael251/README.md

   "description" : "I like to create a solution and see it working and really solving a problem.", "schooling" : {
-  	"college" : "Faculdade de Tecnologia do Estado de São Paulo - Zona Sul", "course" : "Análise e Desenvolvimento de Sistemas" },
+  	"college" : "Faculdade de Tecnologia do Estado de São Paulo - Zona Sul", "course" : "System Analysis and Development"
+  },
   "linkedin" : "https://www.linkedin.com/in/raphael-passos-721762120/",
   "hardSkills" : [